На русском языке

 General field

-In the concept of general field it is assumed that all vector fields associated with the matter are the components of this field.
-4-potential of the general field ~ s_\mu is the sum of 4-potentials of particular fields.
-[12] As a result, the sum of terms in the Lagrangian responsible for the energy of the matter in various fields, up to a sign is simply the product of ~ s_\mu J^\mu .
-With regard to energy themselves particular fields, then these energies are included in the Lagrangian by means of the general field tensor ~ s_{\mu \nu} , obtained as a 4-curl of the 4-potential of the general field.
-For the Lagrangian we obtain the relation:
+In concept of general field it is assumed that all vector fields associated with matter are components of this field.
+4-potential of general field ~ s_\mu is sum of 4-potentials of particular fields.
+[14] [15] As a result, the sum of terms in Lagrangian responsible for energy of matter in various fields, up to a sign is simply the product of ~ s_\mu J^\mu .
+As for the energy of particular fields themselves, these energies are included in Lagrangian through the general field tensor ~ s_{\mu \nu} , obtained as 4-curl of the 4-potential of general field.
+For Lagrangian we obtain the relation:

 The relativistic energy of the system is: